Getting Started

 Curl Example

-curl --header "Authorization: Bearer {token}" 'https://{server}.teslemetry.com/sse/{vin}'
+curl --header "Authorization: Bearer {token}" 'https://{region}.teslemetry.com/sse/{vin}'

 Browser Example (less secure)